“Storytelling has

 the studio; it is more experimental and didactic when moved into the natural

 environment.
-I sometimes use available elements in the story-telling of the
+I sometimes use available elements in the storytelling of the

 subjects.
 In summary, my artistic life has been filled with adventure and skilful